Keetup/gitflow-sample/README.md

 gitflow-sample
 ==============

-This aims to give a litle sample of gitflow
+This aims to give a litle sample of gitflow.

+In 0.8.2 we added this awesome line.